reisxd/TizenTube/README.md

 1. Install TizenBrew from [here](https://github.com/reisxd/TizenBrew) and follow the instructions.

-2. Add the module `@foxreis/tizentube` to the module manager.
+2. Add the NPM module `@foxreis/tizentube` to the module manager.
 You can access the module manager by pressing the [GREEN] button on the remote.

 # Features